msklywenn/GB-GameOfLife/README.md

 in between the PPU rendering lines!
 That requires synchronising code with rendering but it should be doable.

+The first working version I got looked like this:
 ![Animated GIF recorded with BGB](https://media.giphy.com/media/4Zf4UukPqZzAYWIqye/giphy.gif)